Sibyx/django_api_forms/README.md

 [![PyPI version](https://badge.fury.io/py/django-request-formatter.svg)](https://badge.fury.io/py/django-request-formatter)

 [Django Forms](https://docs.djangoproject.com/en/2.2/topics/forms/) approach in validation of request payload (especially for content type like [JSON](https://www.json.org/) or [MessagePack](https://msgpack.org/)) without HTML front-end.

 **WIP: Library API is pretty unstable!**

 ## Motivation

 Main idea was to create a simple and declarative way to specify format of expecting request with ability to validate them.
 Firstly I tried to use [Django Forms](https://docs.djangoproject.com/en/2.2/topics/forms/) to validate my API request (I use pure Django in my APIs).
 I have encountered a problem with nesting my requests without huge boilerplate.
 Also, the whole HTML thing was pretty useless in my RESTful APIs.

 I wanted something to:

 - define my requests as object (`Form`)
 - pass the request to my defined object (`form = Form.create_from_request(request)`)
 - validate my request `form.is_valid()`
-- extract data `form.payload`
+- extract data `form.clean_data` property

 I wanted to keep: